 Each day we will offer technique workshops, choral and orchestral sessions for large-scale works, and one-to-a-part chamber music sessions selected and coached by the tutors exploring unusual repertoire in various combinations.
 Singers may have chances to sing in small ensembles and occasional solos as well as in a chamber choir.
 Instrumentalists (particularly wind players) may also have opportunities to sing chorus parts.

-Singers may like to prepare an appropriate solo work to study in a masterclass context.
-Please bring two copies of the chosen work, if possible in a facsimile or Urtext edition.
 Tuition will stress historically-informed techniques and style.
 A large selection of music for many combinations of instruments and voices will be provided; you are also invited to bring your own sets of parts and scores.
-Please indicate on the form if there are particular pieces or composers you would like to study.

-Pre-existing groups are welcome to apply together, and may offer prepared music for coaching in some of the chamber music sessions.
+Pre-existing groups are welcome to apply together, and may bring prepared music for coaching in some of the chamber music sessions.

-The course begins with a recital by The Parley of Instruments at 16:00 on Sunday 4th August.
-On 7th August The Parley give a full-length evening concert with soprano Philippa Hyde.
-On the final evening all course members participate in a concert, performing a selection of the pieces studied during the week.
-All concerts are open to the public, and participants attend them free of charge.
+The course begins with a concert given by The Parley of Instruments with Daniel Auchincloss (tenor) at 4pm on 2nd August.
+On 5th August The Parley give a full-length evening concert.
+On the final evening (8th August) course members participate in a public concert, performing a selection of larger-scale pieces studied during the week.

 Please apply as early as possible, as places are limited.
 Applications will be acknowledged but may not be accepted until April, by when we hope to have a workable balance of voices and instruments.
 You will then be informed if your application has succeeded, and your deposit will be returned if not.